Oriented Spanners: Two-Dimensional Point Sets

-In contrast, for convex point sets, the greedy triangulation results in a $\bigo(1)$-spanner.
-For this, we use a \emph{consistent} orientation of the edges.
-This means each face of an oriented triangulation is confined by an oriented cycle.
-If such an orientation exists for a given triangulation, we call it an \emph{orientable triangulation}.
+In contrast, for convex point sets, a consistent orientation of the greedy triangulation results in a $\bigo(1)$-spanner.
 Since the dual graph of a triangulation of a convex point set is a tree, it is orientable.
-If the neighbourhood of each point is sorted and accessible in constant time, this consitent orientation can be computed in $O(n)$ time.
+If the neighbourhood of each point is sorted and accessible in constant time, this consistent orientation can be computed in $O(n)$ time.

 Next, for a convex point set, we show that a consistent orientation of the greedy triangulation has constant dilation.
-The proof works similarly to the proof of correctness for the greedy one-page plane spanner (\cref{theo:alg-greedy}).
+The proof works similarly to the proof of correctness for the greedy one-page plane spanner (see \Cref{theo:alg-greedy}).

-\begin{theorem} By orienting the greedy triangulation of a convex two-dimensional point set $P$ consistently, we get a plane oriented $\bigo(1)$-spanner for $P$. \end{theorem} \begin{proof} Let $T=(P,E)$ be the greedy triangulation of $P$ and $G=(P, \overrightarrow{E})$ its consistent orientation (which is unique up to reversing all edges).
+\begin{theorem} By orienting the greedy triangulation of a convex two-dimensional point set~$P$ consistently, we get a plane oriented $\bigo(1)$-spanner for $P$. \end{theorem} \begin{proof} Let $T=(P,E)$ be the greedy triangulation of $P$ and $G=(P, \overrightarrow{E})$ its consistent orientation (which is unique up to reversing all edges).
 Note that $T$ is an undirected graph, whereas $G$ is directed.
 To improve readability, undirected edges are written with curly brackets and directed edges with round brackets.
-Due to $\alpha$-diamond property, the undirected dilation of any greedy triangulation can be bounded by a constant.
+Due to the $\alpha$-diamond property, the undirected dilation of any greedy triangulation can be bounded by a constant~\cite{DasJ89}.
 Let $t_g$ be the (smallest such) constant.